Skip to Content

 Wells Gray to Jasper National Park

-A worthy side trip is to Maligne Canyon, continuing onto stunning Maligne Lake, where you can board a boat to see spectacular Spirit Island.
+My top recommendation in Jasper is to visit the stunning Maligne Lake, where you can board a boat to see the spectacular Spirit Island.
+On the way back to town, stop at Maligne Canyon.

 Distant hikers are visible on dirt trail surrounded by meadows, below huge snow capped mountain peak in Jasper National Park